-4.11 Managing IED users
+4.11 IED user management

-IED user authorization is disabled by default.
+IED user authorization is disabled by default and can be enabled at Main Menu/ Configuration/Authorization in LHMI or WHMI.
 IED user passwords can be changed in LHMI and using the IED Users tool in PCM600.